BaraaAlhaddar/BaraaAlhaddar/README.md

 - 👩‍💻 I'm currently working on a new project

-- 🧠 I'm currently learning React Redux
+- 🧠 I'm currently learning PostgreSQL

 - 💬 Feel free to ask me about anything